jeeban101/AI-Enabled-Candidate-Resume-Screening-/readme.md

 # AI Enabled Candidate Resume Screening Using Spacy Entity Recognition

-This repository contains the code for an AI-enabled candidate resume screening system.
+This repository contains the code for an AI-enabled candidate resume screening system (web based using python-flask).
 It allows you to automatically screen resumes based on job requirements and skills.

 ## Prerequisites